A Jedi's Fight - A Star Wars Fan Fiction Story

 Luke nodded.

 "My fault, Leia.
 I'm sorry.
-I have been practising a new Jedi meditation: Jedi hibernation.
+I have been practising a new Jedi meditation: Jedi Force hibernation.
 Anakin instructed me and I must admit that it might be useful.
 In which way I don't know, but I'm glad I thoroughly have obtained this knowledge.
 I will pass on this knowledge to you and Wedge after we have fin..."

 "No, I protest, I don't want my wife to lay like a corpse next to me.
 I forbid you to tell her how you did it.
-Leia, I've found this guy nearly dead in the cave."
+Leia, I've found this guy nearly dead in a cave."
 Han protested.

 "Master Solo," Chati said quietly, "If this knowledge belongs to the Jedi, you shouldn't refrain master Organa to obtain that knowledge, for I think, that she will learn it somehow.
 I have seen master Skywalker doing it and I'm sure it's safe to use."